pslu-mphil/Core-course-notes/book/reference/glossary.md

 # Glossary

 A list of some terms used in the PSLU course.
+If you see important terms being used in the notes that you would like to see featured here, please let us know.

 ```{glossary}